Backyard Birds in Canada :

 Gardening for Birds in Canada

-Pictures of my Backyard Birds - more coming as I find them, because my portable hardrive broke this week with all of my pictures.
+Pictures of my Backyard Birds in Ontario, Canada - more coming as I find them, because my portable hardrive broke this week with all of my pictures.

 I watch this video every spring or during the winter when most of my birds are gone.